nlgranger/SeqTools/docs/tutorial.rst

 Indexing
 --------

-:func:`rmap` tries to preserve the simplicity of slice-based indexing:
+most functions in this library including :func:`rmap` try to preserve the simplicity of slice-based indexing:

 >>> l = [3, 5, 1, 4]
 >>> y = rmap(lambda x: x * 2, l)